NickCH-K/pmdplyr/README.md

 #> 3 Turista Plus   14.4
 ```

-And so there we have it—”`Preferente` will really set you back relative
+And so there we have it—`Preferente` will really set you back relative
 to the cheapo ticket on the same route.

 -----